Skip to main content

 The court can replace a guardian or conservator with someone else if they think it best, or grant the conservator/guardian more powers than they requested.

-The person with a disability can change the supporters they use anytime they want without a court process.
+A person with a disability can change the supporters they use anytime they want without a court process.

 They can easily add supporters and get the insights of many people.